 Because Banyan Tree Bangkok prides itself on being an urban resort, it is no surprise that the spa on property is award-winning.
 The sparkling crystal “bamboo” aisle welcomes you into a holistic space that offers signature treatments originating from the Royal Thai Palace, and the Tropical Rainmist experience is a unique experience offered at this spa.
 There is a meditation sphere on property for sitting still and yoga.

-What to See and Do in Bangkok
+Things to See in Bangkok in 2 Days

 It doesn’t take long to realise that the Chao Phraya River is a major thoroughfare in Bangkok, it is busy, busy water highway for both commercial and recreational purposes.
 As a result, being on the river in some capacity is a must when you visit this city and the best way to do this is a lunch or dinner cruise or to commute by water taxi.

-Cruise the Mighty Chao Phraya River
+Take a Chao Phraya River Tour

 I enjoyed a beautiful lunch cruise courtesy of Supanniga Cruise while I visited Bangkok a few weeks ago.
 This 40-seat cruise treated my group to a unique lunch experience which included a 6-course meal of artfully created Thai cuisine.
 We began with fried Thai Mackerel wrapped with Chaptu leaves, then enjoyed a three-part appetiser including minced pork stir-fry with garlic and peanuts, spicy minced chicken salad served in a crispy cup, and Surat Thani’s crab meat with Thai herbs dressing accompanied with crispy catfish.
 The soup course followed with Tom Kha Pla Krapong Mapraow-On, a sea bass coconut soup with young coconut meat in it.